How to get a Wyoming Certificate of Exemption

-When a business purchases inventory to resell, they can do so without paying sales tax.
+When a business purchases inventory to resell, it can do so without paying sales tax.
 In order to do so, the retailer will need to provide a Wyoming Certificate of Exemption (often referred to as a resale certificate) to their vendor.

 Learn more about what a Certificate of Exemption is, how to get one, and more.

 When retailers purchase products to resell, they often don’t pay sales tax to the supplier on the purchase.
 The sales tax will still be paid, but instead of the retailer paying sales tax, the retailer charges sales tax to their customer on the final value of the merchandise.
 The collected sales tax is then sent by the retailer to the Wyoming Department of Revenue.

 For example, when a pet store purchases dog toys from their supplier to sell in the store, the pet store owner won’t typically have to pay sales tax to their supplier.
 When a customer (or end-user) purchases the dog toy, the retailer will charge sales tax to the customer based on the full price of the toy.
 The retailer will collect the sales tax from all their transactions and periodically (typically at the end of the month) send the sales tax to the state.

 The purpose of the certificate is to provide evidence of why sales tax was not collected on a transaction.
 Similar names for a resale certificate include reseller number, seller’s permit, exemption certificate, wholesale license, or reseller’s license.
 In order for the supplier to allow the tax-exempt purchase, the seller needs proof the buyer intends to resell the product by providing a valid resale certificate.